akashenen/2d-platformer-controller/README.md

 * **advancedAirControl:** If enabled, will allow you to set values for acceleration and deceleration while in the air, making it possible to have more stiff (or otherwise) controls while airborne.
 If disabled, will use the default acceleration and deceleration times for air control.
 * **airAccelerationTime:** Same as accelerationTime, but only applies if advancedAirControl is enabled and the actor is not on the ground.
 A higher value will make it harder to turn while in the air and will require the player to start running on the ground before being able to make long jumps.
 * **airDecelerationTime:** Same as decelerationTime, but only applies if advancedAirControl is enabled and the actor is not on the ground.
+* **canWallSlide:** If enabled, the actor will be able to slide down walls
+* **wallSlideVelocity:** Speed in which the actor will slide down walls if sliding is enabled
+* **canWallJump:** If enabled, the actor will be able to jump from walls
+* **wallJumpVelocity:** Horizonal velocity added to the actor when jumping from walls

 ## Authors

 * [Akashenen](https://github.com/akashenen/)
+* This project is based on and expands upon [Sebastian Lague's 2D Platformer Tutorial](https://github.com/SebLague/2DPlatformer-Tutorial)

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details